ArenKDesai/Aren-s-Notes/os lec.md

 This breaks when the child doesn't acquire the lock.
 Notifying a thread that it's done without taking a lock is called a **naked lock**.

 ### Pipes
 Pipes can have multiple writers and readers.
-The pipe has an internal finite-sized buffer
+The pipe has an internal finite-sized buffer, and the writers are blocked if the pipe is full / reader